Facebook (FB) Q1 2017 Results - Earnings Call Transcript

 To help build a safe community, we launched Community Help, a tool that allows people to give and get things like food, shelter, or transportation in the wake of a natural disaster.
 We also launched a new fundraising tool that allows people to raise money for themselves, a friend, or a cause that isn't already on Facebook.

 But it's clear we have more to do here.
-We going to continue building new tools to keep people safe on our platform.
+We're going to continue building new tools to keep people safe on our platform.
 Over the next year, we'll be adding 3,000 people to our Community Operations team around the world on top of the 4,500 we already have today to review the millions of reports we get every week and to improve the process for doing that quickly.

 To help build a more informed community, we make changes to our News Feed ranking to reduce the financial motivation to spread hoaxes.
 We're working with independent fact-checkers to give people more information on whether an article has been disputed.
 We launched an educational tool at the top of News Feed in 14 countries to help people spot false news.
 And we're beginning to test related articles that appear before you read an article, giving you easier access to more perspectives and information.